Produced by William S. Gilmore

 Robert Mitchum is one of those old type movie stars I love because he looks like a man who actually looks like he’s tough enough to kick your ass with just a look, unlike a lot of the current crop of movie stars who are just too damn pretty to look like they’re as tough as the characters they’re portraying on screen.
 Robert Mitchum comes from the crop of actors I like to call ‘Old School Tough’.
 I’m talking about guys like Lee Marvin, Robert Ryan, William Holden, Ernest Borgnine and Steve McQueen.
 You know what I’m talking about.
 Whenever he’s on screen in this movie you just can’t take your eyes off him, as you want to know just like the other characters what the real deal with him is.

 There are a lot of great action sequences in this movie, especially when the three outlaws finally take on De La Plata’s army in a ferocious shootout in front of the church and the final showdown at the fortress.
 In between we’ve got a whole series of double-crosses, fistfights, staredowns and showdowns that will make your head giddy.
 Trust me, this isn’t a boring movie.
-In fact, despite having been made back in 1972, THE WRATH OF GOD seemed to me a lot more of how current action/adventure are made with it’s healthy mix of violent action, comedy and eccentric characters which is why I think it makes enjoyable watching today.
+In fact, despite having been made back in 1972, THE WRATH OF GOD seemed to me a lot more of how current action/adventure movies are made with it’s healthy mix of violent action, comedy and eccentric characters which is why I think it makes enjoyable watching today.

 So should you see THE WRATH OF GOD?
 Hell yes.
 If you’re a big Robert Mitchum fan it’s worth seeing just for him alone as obviously he’s having a great time with his role and the material.
 Victor Buono and Ken Hutchinson also turn in great performances as well.
 Frank Langella has a wonderful time with his role as a bad guy and his scene in the church where he confronts Robert Mitchum and tells him why he hates priests and God is an example of just plain good solid acting from both of them that goes a long way to establishing both of their characters and sets up the conflict between them nicely.
 THE WRATH OF GOD works as a really good cinematic pulp adventure that should be enjoyed for what it is: a great way to spend a Saturday afternoon with the snacks and beverages of your choice.
 If you get Turner Classic Movies on your satellite/cable provider you can wait for it to show up there but if you’re a dedicated pulp or Robert Mitchum fan, spring for the DVD and give it a try.
 I don’t think you’ll be disappointed.
 I know I wasn’t.